JuliaLang/www.julialang.org/soc/projects/tooling.md

 ## VS Code extension

 We are generally looking for folks that want to help with the [julia VS Code extension](https://github.com/JuliaEditorSupport/julia-vscode).
 We have a long list of open issues, and some of them amount to significant projects.
+One particularly rewarding project would be adding debugger functionality to the VS Code extension.

 **Required Skills**: TypeScript, julia, web development.